nagarroshiv/vision-app-react-assignment/README.md

  - Run app - `npm start`

 Note: No edit comment api was not available on API doc.

-Note: This project created on latest version of React with hooks, no classed based components is used in the app.
+Note: This project created on latest version of React with hooks, no classed based components is used in the